zocker-160/ifm/doc/usage.rst

 Of course, a recording will only play back properly in an interpreter if it provides correct game commands.
 Random events can't be dealt with by IFM, and will probably cause playback to fail.
-But you can work around this with an interpreter that is able to fix the random seed at startup (e.g., :program:`frotz`).
+But you can work around this with an interpreter that is able to fix the random seed at startup (e.g., Frotz_.
 This should eliminate most (but not all) of the problems of randomness.

 .. index::
    pair: Task dependencies; Types of output